What Does a Full Health Screening Include? (2025)

 These measurements provide baseline data about your health:

 • Height and Weight: Used to calculate Body Mass Index (BMI), a measure of body fat based on height and weight.
+This can be used to help with weight management.

 • Visual Acuity and Colour Vision: Tests to assess the quality of your vision and detect potential issues.
+Our eye screening services can help identify vision problems early.

 • Waist and Hip Ratio: A significant measure that helps assess the distribution of body fat.
 This ratio is calculated by dividing the circumference of your waist by that of your hips.
 It is an important indicator of health because it provides insight into potential risk factors for conditions such as cardiovascular disease and type 2 diabetes.
 A higher ratio suggests a greater risk of heart disease and other health-related issues associated with abdominal obesity.